groonga/grntest/README.md

 ### Continuation line

-You can split a long line by escaping new line with `\`.
+You can break a long line by escaping new line with `\`.

 Example: